Tag: Glenrowan

 Bucketloads of Big Bushrangers

-The current version took over the town in 1992, and was built by Sydney special effects guru Kevin Thomas.
+Sydney special effects guru Kevin Thomas created the current version of The Big Ned Kelly, which has towered over the town since 1992.
 He weighs a zaftig 1.5 tonnes, cost $12,000, and it would be a crime not to visit him.
-Being so large means it must be difficult for Ned to find shoes that fit comfortably – so perhaps he could visit The Big Shoe, which is just down the road at Frankston?
+Being so large means it must be difficult for Ned to find shoes that fit comfortably.
+Perhaps he could visit The Big Shoe, which is just down the road at Frankston?

 Ned’s last stand

-Descendants of Kelly’s victims have campaigned for years to tear down the statue – and his twin in Maryborough – as they stir up terrible memories of family members being gunned down in cold blood.
+For years, descendants of Kelly’s victims have campaigned to tear down the statue, saying it brings back the terrible memories of family members Kelly gunned down in cold blood.
 I say grow up!
 A pelican stole my donut back in 1987 and I stepped in some dog poo-poo last week, but you don’t see me trying to cancel their respective statues.